 \Represents deposits made to VALS Developers Private Limited ("VALS").VALS was owned and controlled by Raju Vegesna Infotech & Industries Private Limited, in which Mr. Raju Vegesna, our principal share holder and Chief Executive Officer, was holding 94.66% equity in his personal capacity.
 During the year ended March 31, 2009, Sify entered into an agreement for Sub Lease with VALS Developers Private Limited to take on lease on long term basis the proposed building which is in the process of being constructed.
 The lease agreement, when final and executed, was expected to have an initial non-cancellable term of 5 years, with a further option for Sify to renew or cancel the lease for the incremental five year terms.
 In terms of this Agreement for Sub Lease, Sify has paid a security deposit of Rs.125,700 and advance rental of Rs.157,125 to VALS.
 As per the terms of the Sub Lease, the security deposit will be refunded at the end of lease term and the advance rental would be adjusted over a period of 15 months from the commencement of the lease.
-On October 30, 2010, with the consent of VALS, the Board of Directors have cancelled the Agreement for Sub lease and has decided to acquire the building along with land directly through acquisition of Pace Info Com Park Private Limited (PACE), an unrelated third party, which is the owner of the land and building for total consideration of Rs.1,140,000.
-The above deposits would be adjusted against the consideration payable for acquiring the shares of PACE.
-To give effect to the above, the company has entered into an amendment Agreement with all concerned parties and VALS has assigned its rights and obligations to the company and the company paid Rs.400,000 as part consideration for the above purchase.
-Subsequently on May 24, 2011 and on June 9, 2011, the company has paid a further sum of Rs.50,000 each as part consideration for the above purchase.
-On September 28, 2011, the company has paid a further sum of Rs.127,000 as per terms of MoU and are in the process of acquiring the shares of PACE through Hermit Projects Private Limited.
+To give effect to the above arrangement, VALS had entered into a Memorandum of Understanding on 16th June 2008 with M/s.
+Advance India Projects Limited (AIPL) and M/s.
+Pace Info com Private Limited (PACE), wherein PACE is an allottee of the land situated at B-07, Sector-132, Noida and VALS had through a Special Purpose Vehicle Hermit Projects Private Limited (HERMIT) decided to acquire the shares of PACE including the land held by it.
+VALS has paid a sum of Rs.285,000 to AIPL at the time of signing the MoU.